2023-11-07 11:16:12

 This time, not a neuroscientist but a psychologist by the sweet name of Akira Tago.
 Psychologist who was directly contacted by Akihiro Hino, president of Level-5.
 The guy even went to his office in the Tokyo district of Akasaka.
 It must be said that working with the psychologist was particularly close to his heart.
 He actually told Akira Tago that he was a big fan of his books since his early childhood.
 Is there a better way to start a partnership?
 In any case, this is how the project of adapting the books began Gymnastics for the mind in-game for the Nintendo DS.
 But what does this have to do with Professor Layton?
 Well, you may have understood, this is the genesis of the adventures of our favorite detective.

 How did we go from an adaptation of Dr. Kawashima’s Brain Training Program to a game combining adventure and reflection?
 Well quite simply because some puzzles from Akira Tago’s books didn’t work very well in game.
 Transposing them as is to the Nintendo DS no longer really made sense and Akira Tago therefore began working on new puzzles.
 First step aside from “the original work”.
 And then another question began to arise in the face of the influx of brain games of the genre (Brain Trainer Portable, Brain Assist, Brain Boost, etc.).
-At Level-5, we are indeed starting to worry about releasing yet another brain gymnastics game that is struggling to stand out.
+At Level-5, we are indeed starting to worry regarding releasing yet another brain gymnastics game that is struggling to stand out.
 You have to find something that will allow the title to stand out from the crowd.
 And there comes the idea of making this non-game a real game, quite simply, with point’n’click mechanics and, above all, a story to tie everything together.

-We thought about how we could make this game a little different from all the others.
+We thought regarding how we might make this game a little different from all the others.
 That’s when we decided not to just make a video game adaptation of a book but to give it a real story.
 By presenting puzzles throughout the story, you can not only feel the exhilaration each time you solve one but also the exhilaration of moving forward through the story.
 This makes the game doubly interesting!

 Akihiro Hino chez Nintendo Magazine